sam-urc/the-focus-assignment--submission/README.md

 ## When to Submit

 This assignment is due by 11:59 PM on Friday, 12 May 2017.
-However, **your window for submission is between noon and 11:59 PM on Friday, 12 May 2017.** **_Do not submit before then._**
+However, **your window for submission is between 8:00 AM and 11:59 PM on Friday, 12 May 2017.** **_Do not submit before then._**